• Skip to main content

 The final resting place of Eva Perón

-Loved by the working class, first lady Eva Perón died of cancer in 1952 at age 33.
+Loved by the working class, First Lady Eva Perón died of cancer in 1952 at age 33.
 While her body ultimately ended up in a secure bunker in her family’s mausoleum at Recoleta Cemetery, it was missing or hidden for nearly 20 years.
 You can read the entire story here: The 20-year odyssey of Eva Peron’s body.
 It is certainly not the most ornate, but there is no doubt that Eva Perón’s tomb is the most visited in the Recoleta Cemetery.

 Why is this the most photographed angel in Buenos Aires Recoleta Cemetery?